 Teams that need to support a variety of (mostly outdated) browsers may view Cypress’ restricted browser support as an issue.
 As of writing this in October 2020, all Chromium-based browsers (incl.
 Microsoft Edge and Electron) as well as Mozilla Firefox (in beta support) are supported.
 Internet Explorer and Microsoft Edge 10 (legacy, non-Chromium-based) fall off the wayside.

 It is also often criticised that running tests in parallel is only possible when using the Cypress.io dashboard service.
 However, “Sorry Cypress” may provide an alternative if you’re willing to operate such a service yourself.
+“Sorry Cypress” is now also available as a cloud service for a monthly fee, which is kinda funny looking at their initial mission.

 In conclusion, Cypress is fully recommended for UI and end-to-end testing if you can do without legacy browsers.